tailwarden/komiser/CONTRIBUTING.md

 ## Contributing Best Practices

+> For frontend you can also follow the [Getting Started Guide](https://github.com/tailwarden/komiser/tree/develop/dashboard#getting-started) in the `/dashboard` README.

-Here are some best practices to follow during the development process to make your changes more structured and making it easier for us to review:
+Here are some best practices to follow during the backend development process to make your changes more structured and making it easier for us to review:

 1. **Write Comprehensive Unit Tests:**